Ovsjah/odinbook/README.md

 end
 ```

-7. Set up Sing Sign-On (SSO) for logging in with Google, Facebook, Twitter by adding
+7. Set up Single Sign-On (SSO) for logging in with Google, Facebook, Twitter by adding
 ```
 gem 'omniauth-twitter'
 gem 'omniauth-facebook'